simon-westcott/canopy-bootstrap/README.md

 Or if it's in a subfolder:
 	<link rel="stylesheet" href="folder/file.css">

-## Using Bootstrap

-A good guide on how to use twitter bootstrap and the included classes is here: http://getbootstrap.com/css/

-Original style taken from: https://bootswatch.com/cosmo/ and used as a template.
+Original style taken [here](https://bootswatch.com/cosmo/ "bootswatch") and used as a template.